 An intoxicating romance is just the thing to keep a buzz going all summer long.
 So what if the object of your affection is a bit elusive (as depicted in Bryan’s drama-filled video)?
 The results can be sweeter, even after the buzz wears off.

-Sun-soaked lyric: "I got my toes in the water, toes in the sand / Not a worry in the world, a cold beer in my hand.”
+Sun-Soaked Lyrics: “I got my toes in the water, a– in the sand / Not a worry in the world, a cold beer in my hand.”

-Leaving Georgia for the warmer weather in Mexico, Brown and company return north but take the island with them.
+After leaving Georgia for the warmer weather in Mexico, Brown and company return north, but take the island with them.
 Even if it’s all in the imagination, life is good.
 Let’s hope, however, that he returns to more than just PBR.
-By our count, he’s leaving behind beer, rum, Jaegermeister and tequila, not to mention a well-tanned bartender.
+By our count, he’s leaving behind beer, rum, Jaegermeister and tequila — not to mention a well-tanned bartender.

 Credit for the first pontoon boat goes to Minnesota farmer Ambrose Weeres.
-Sixty years after his invention, a quartet of country stars has made them the hottest summer accessory since the jet-ski.
-Thanks to Little Big Town, motorboatin' will once again only bring to mind one recreational activity.
+Sixty years after his invention, a quartet of country stars made the vessel the hottest summer accessory since the jet ski.
+Thanks to Little Big Town, the word “motorboatin'” will once again only bring to mind one recreational activity.

 Sun-Soaked Lyrics: “Down by the river on a Friday night / Pyramid of cans in the pale moonlight.”